learning-layers/LAPPS/README.md

 * npm run protractor --- start e2e tests (start the server with npm start first in another console)
 * npm run doc 		 --- create jsdoc documentation in out/
 * npm run deploy	 --- create a deployable containing minified files in deploy/
+* npm run api        --- fetches the up to date Swagger api from the deploy server for usage in the frontend
+* npm run apilocal   --- fetches the up to date Swagger api from the local server for usage in the frontend

 ##Links##